 In some cases where a whistleblower alleges unlawful retaliation, employers may be able to argue that the plaintiff is not protected because the complained-of activity was not corporate wrongdoing — merely the exercise of free speech.
 But such First Amendment defenses are, for the most part, limited to instances involving a corporate disclosure.

-This article by TELG managing principal R. Scott Oswald and TELG principal David L. Scher was published by The Corporate Counselor on June 12, 2014.
+TELG managing principal R. Scott Oswald and former principal David L. Scher was published by The Corporate Counselor on June 12, 2014.
 The full article is available as a PDF on our site.

 First-Amendment Defenses Against Whistleblowers

 The First Amendment prohibits restrictions on speech, including compelled speech.
 However, mandatory disclosures have long been the linchpin of several major regulatory schemes.
 For example, publicly traded companies are required to share information on the financial health of the companies with investors and with the SEC.
 Likewise, pharmaceutical companies are prohibited from advertising that their drugs provide certain medical benefits when those benefits have not been approved by the SEC.